International Application Process

 - 3 Letters of Recommendation

-Step 5: Monitor your PharmCAS account to ensure the application process proceeds timely and that letters of recommendation have been submitted.
+Step 3: Monitor your PharmCAS account to ensure the application process proceeds timely and that transcripts and letters of recommendation have been submitted.

 Application to the Doctor of Pharmacy program is highly competitive.
 Priority is given to candidates who complete their application early.